‘Every firefighter on deck’ this wildfire season in Oregon

-PORTLAND, Ore.
-(AP) — As infernos continue to rage across Oregon, officials say that the state will need “every firefighter on deck” this wildfire season.”
+PORTLAND, Ore — As infernos continue to rage across Oregon, officials say that the state will need “every firefighter on deck” this wildfire season.

-Currently, 5,000 firefighters are battling blazes in the state, including 2,000 working on the Bootleg Fire — the nation’s largest active wildfire that has grown to 607square miles (1,572 square kilometers).
+Currently, 5,000 firefighters are battling blazes in the state, including 2,000 working on the Bootleg Fire — the nation’s largest active wildfire that has grown to 607 square miles.

 “It is going to take every layer of our response system to keep Oregonians safe this season,” State Fire Marshal Mariana Ruiz-Temple said during a news conference Tuesday.